Hemavati (raga): Structure and Lakshana

 Hemavati is the 4th rāgam in the 10th chakra Disi.
 The mnemonic name is Disi-Bhu.
 The mnemonic phrase is sa ri gi mi pa dhi ni.
 Its structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Kharaharapriya, which is the 22nd melakarta.

-Janya rāgams

-Hemavati has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams to view all rāgams associated with Hemavati.

-Compositions

-Here are a few common compositions sung in concerts, set to Hemavati.